alonisser/integration-patterns-messaging/presentation.md

 * "Each filter exposes a very simple interface: it receives messages on the inbound pipe, processes the message, and publishes the results to the outbound pipe.
  The pipe connects one filter to the next, sending output messages from one filter to the next.
 Because all component use the same external interface they can be composed into different solutions by connecting the components to different pipes.

-* We can add new filters, omit existing ones or rearrange them into a new sequence -- all without having to change the filters themselves. " from *Enterprise integration patterns*
+* We can add new filters, omit existing ones or rearrange them into a new sequence - all without having to change the filters themselves.

 --

 * Filters can be anything that process a message!
 Common uses are: transforming a message (like normalizing as part of an ETL pipeline), encoding/decoding, adds metadata to messages.
 Discards of certain messages, or of confidential data.
 Routes messages to different channels, etc